dereuromark/cakephp-ide-helper/docs/code-completion/index.md

     ],
 ],
 ```

 The key `'MyTask'` can be any string.

-#### Replacing native tasks
+### Replacing native tasks

-Using associative arrays you can even exchange any native task with your own implementation:
+Using associative arrays you can swap any native task with your own
+implementation:

 ```php
 'IdeHelper' => [
     'codeCompletionTasks' => [